 The burden shall be on the applicant association to demonstrate that the name selected by the applicant association meets the criteria for approval.
-The duration, nature, scope and conduct of any hearing shall be within the discretion of the Chairman.
-Committee staff shall advise all parties in advance of the date, time and place of the hearing and the procedures to be followed at the hearing.
-In no event shall the Committee be required to conduct a hearing unless it has received the complete written file at least thirty (30) days prior to the next regularly scheduled meeting of the NAR Board of Directors.
-The applicant association is required to have representative at name hearings in person or through online meetings.
+Except as otherwise provided herein, the duration, nature, scope and conduct of any hearing shall be within the discretion of the Chair of the Membership Policy and

+Board Jurisdiction Committee.
+NAR staff shall advise all parties in advance of the date, time and place of the hearing and the procedures to be followed at the hearing.
+In no event shall the Committee be required to conduct a hearing unless the complete application is received by January 1 for the midyear meeting of the Committee or July 1 for the annual meeting of the Committee.
+The applicant association is required to have a representative participate in name hearings either in person or through video conferencing services.
 Objecting parties are strongly encouraged, but not required, to have representatives at name hearings.
 Speakers shall be limited to current association members, association staff, and legal counsel.